jcy2704/re-former/README.md

 # Rails Form

 Simple form created using Rails.
 It takes the username, password, and email and it shows the error messages if the inputs do not match the validations.
+You can also edit and delete the users.

 ## Built With